fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 const Hello = ({ name, age }) => {
 ```

+*** This is not explained very well, as it does not tell you what is happening within the App component (the fukll code needs to be shown in your example).
+How is the props object being passed as a parameter? ***

 ### Page re-rendering

 So far all of our applications have been such that their appearance remains the same after the initial rendering.
 What if we wanted to create a counter where the value increased as a function of time or at the click of a button?